To access details of the Scarecrow Competition

 To access details of the Halling Gardening Society Virtual Flower and Veg Show

 To access the details of the Next Parish Council Meeting (This will be a Virtual meeting)

 To access the Boundary Commissions draft recommendations

-To download the June edition of Halling View please click here
+To download the latest edition of Halling View

-At the moment the HPC website does not have a SSL certificate and is not secure, the parish council are in the process of making this site secure by purchasing a SSL certificate, when this certificate is installed on the website the data to and from the website will be encrypted so that a third party will not be able to read the data.
+At the moment the HPC website does not have an SSL certificate and is not secure, the parish council are in the process of making this site secure by purchasing an SSL certificate, when this certificate is installed on the website the data to and from the website will be encrypted so that a third party will not be able to read the data.

 Halling Parish Council Office

 Due to the current situation and until government guidelines are changed the Parish Council office will be closed for the foreseeable future to protect members of the public and Parish Council employees.

 Also in the interests of public safety, all Face to Face Parish Council meetings which would ordinarily be open to the public are cancelled until further notice.